DBraun/PyTorchTOP/README.md

 ## OpenCV and the Contrib modules.

 Use git to clone [OpenCV](https://github.com/opencv/opencv) and [OpenCV Contrib](https://github.com/opencv/opencv_contrib).
 It would be good to place them next to each other.
 Use [CMake-GUI](https://cmake.org/download/) to select the source folder of OpenCV.
 In CMake-GUI, for the box `Where is the source code`, select the path to OpenCV.
 For `Where to build the binaries`, one suggestion is to create a `build` folder inside the OpenCV repo.
 You should permanently edit your system environment variables so that `OpenCV_DIR` holds this path.
-Press `Configure`.
+In CMake-GUI, press `Configure`.
 It will take some time, and eventually a table with lots of options will appear.
 Make the following modifications to the entries.

-* Enable the checkbox `WITH_CUDA`
+* Enable the checkbox `WITH_CUDA`.
 * For `CUDA_TOOLKIT_ROOT_DIR`, enter `C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0`
 * For `OPENCV_EXTRA_MODULES_PATH`, enter the path to `modules` folder in the opencv_contrib repository which you cloned earlier.
 * Enable the checkbox `BUILD_opencv_world`.

 Click `Generate`, and then `Open Project`.
 Build in `Release` mode.
 This will take between 1 to 2 hours.
-When it's complete, look for the "world" dll (`opencv_world451.dll` or equivalent) in the build's `bin\Release` folder and move it to `C:\Users\admin\Documents\Derivative\Plugins`, replacing `admin` with your user name.
+When it's complete, look for the "world" dll (`opencv_world451.dll` or equivalent) in the build's `bin\Release` folder and move it to `%USERPROFILE%\Documents\Derivative\Plugins`.
 If this folder doesn't already exist, create it.

 ## Building the PyTorchTOP Project.

 The following steps rely on CUDA and cuDNN being in your system path.
 If you have multiple versions of CUDA installed, you can temporarily modify your path to make sure the right one is on top.
-For example, since we're using CUDA 11.0, in a command window
+For example, since we're using CUDA 11.0, in a command window, do the following:

     set CUDA_HOME=C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0
     set CUDA_PATH=C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0